IgnacioFan/dynamic_pricing_engine/README.md

 ### Background Jobs

-To ensure prices are updated in real-time, the platform relies on several background jobs:
+To ensure prices are updated in real-time, the platform relies on the following background jobs:
 - `CompareSinatraPricingJob`: Runs hourly to update competitor prices by retrieving data from third-party APIs.
 - `MonitorHighInventoryJob`: Runs every midnight to adjust prices for high-inventory products, lowering prices to boost sales.
 - `TrackProductDemandJob`: Triggers on cart creation, adding items to a cart, or order creation to adjust demand and inventory prices.
 - `UpdatePrevDemandCountJob`: Runs every two hours to update historical demand data, determining whether a product remains in high demand.

-Q: How to know if a product is in high demand?
+**Q: How to know if a product is in high demand?**

-The platform tracks product demand using two metrics:
+The platform tracks product demand using 2 pointers:
 - `current_demand_count`: Tracks current demand for a product.
 - `previous_demand_count`: Reflects demand from a prior period.